Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

 <h5><b>Feature: Pure Drama title animation</b></h5>
 The value the feature provides: The keyframe animation that has been added to the 'Pure Drama' title highlights the importance of the title relative to the rest of the page what it aims to achieve: Sets the title apart and introduces 'Pure Drama' as the name, whilst also asserting an ambiance of fun and creativity
-Response to testing: As intended, the animation automatically plays once the page is opened.
+Response to testing: As intended, the 'tada' animation automatically plays once the page is opened.
 It doesn't just play once, it plays each time the 'Welcome Page' is reopened and continues for the expected duration of five seconds.
 </li>
 <li>
 <h5><b>Feature: Navigation Bar</b></h5>
 The value the feature provides: Enables the user to navigate from page to page easily.
 What it aims to achieve: This feature will reduce the level of scrolling and divide the website into three different tabs.This is featured on all three tabs for consistency and also to ensure that the user can easily navigate from tab to tab without reverting back to the previous page.
 The fully responsive navigation bar includes links to the Landing Page denoted as "Welcome", the mission page denoted as "Our Mission" and the sign-up page, denoted as "Sign-Up".
-Once hovered over, each of the links becomes highlighted in white.
+Response testing: As intended, once hovered over, each of the navigational links becomes highlighted in white and once a page is clicked, it correctly bring us to the selected page.
 </li>
 <li>
 <h5><b>Feature: Muted video of applause that autoplays when scrolled over</b></h5>
 The value the feature provides: Makes the page more animated, highlights the performance/audience element of the classes, adds to the welcoming atmosphere of the page and creates a sense of energy.
 What it aims to achieve: The user does not have to do anything aside from scroll over the video for it to play automatically.
 It is also muted to avoid disruption as the audio of the video might be uncomfrtable/unwanted for the user if they are in the library or a quiet area for example or listening to music. it aims to create a welcoming and energetic effect.
+Response to testing: The video correctly autoplays once the screen scrolls onto it.
+It pauses and recommences playing if scrolled over and back until the ten seconds plays out in full.
+As intended, it does not play on loop but stops playing after ten seconds.
+As intended, if the user navigates to a separate tab and back onto the welcome page, the video resets and plays automatically again from the start once scrolled over.
+As intended, it is muted and plays in silence to avoid disruption.
 </li>
 <li>
 <h5><b>Feature: Iframe map of Clonakilty</b></h5>
 The value the feature provides: Provides the user with an idea of where the classes are located What it aims to achieve: Creates a visual of the location of the classes, so even if the user is not familiar with the town, they can get a general idea of whether the classes are within a commutable distance of their location
+Response to testing: As intended, a large map of the relevant town of Clonakilty is displayed on the page, without any interaction required from the user, taking up 100% of the width of the page.
+The map is highly functional and interactive.
+Different areas of the twon can be selected and information is displayed about the address, directions and various online reviews.
+The zoom in/out function is fully functional and if the user desires directons to a certain place, the directions button can be selected and this opens on a separate page in Google maps with the address of the selecetd location automatically input.
 </li>
 <li>
 <h5><b>Feature: Social links that include hyperlinks to the social media that open in a separate tab</b></h5>
 The value the feature provides: Though these are generic links currently, the idea is that the personalised facebook, instagram, youtube and twitter pages related to the 'Pure Drama' company will open in separate tabs once these links are selected.
 This will cause a strong link between the website and all alternative forms of online presence.
 The facebook, instagram, twitter and youtube will showcase the amount of public support, with the youtube page showing viewcount, subscribers and comments on videos.
 The youtube page will be fully dedicated to long-form videos and demonstrations and will have a number of introductions to classes presented by Joanne Downey.
 The twitter account also will be linked, with daily status updates, interactions with other twitter users and an ability to see the twitter followers/what twitter user the page follows.
 Also, the facebook and instagram will be linked, with daily updates to photos, public comments of support and instagram follower and facebook followers/friends connected to the website.
 What it aims to achieve: Interconnects all online platforms.
 Creates momentum, as if there is a strong presence or following on one platform, it is likely to positively affect the other platforms/inspire people to join the classes/grow people's confidence in the quality of the programme.
 It also increases the feeling of accessibility as 'Pure Drama' can be communicated with on any of these platforms.
 It increases the target audience exponentially as the scope of these platforms considered together is extremely expansive.
 There will be global appeal and may lead to offering online classes in future.
+Response to testing: As intended, once the icon is selected, the relevant and correct webpage is opened in a separate tab
 </li>
 </ol>
 <h4>2.
 Our Mission Page</h4>